qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/schedule.md

 ### Day 4 - Office hours

-Instructors will be available on Zoom during the usual workshop hours (9:00-13:00 MDT) to support continued learning.
+Organizers will be available on Zoom during the usual workshop hours (9:00-13:00 MDT) to support continued learning.
 [Read more](materials.md#office-hours)!